Wondering why you should visit Belize during your next trip?

-More than half of Belize is covered in jungle, and there countless national parks, nature preserves, and wildlife sanctuaries to discover and hike through.
+More than half of Belize is covered in jungle, and there are countless national parks, nature preserves, and wildlife sanctuaries to discover and hike through.
 My favorites are the Mayflower Bocawina National Park and the Cockscomb Basin Wildlife Sanctuary.
 Trust me, don’t miss them!

 As you explore, keep your eyes peeled and your ears open to the sights and sounds of the rainforest, and you may be lucky enough to see the ever-elusive jaguar in its natural habitat.
 Especially if you go at dawn!